YusofBandar/html_video_preview/ReadMe.md

 **`frames`**

-​	The video frames to preview on hover delimited by hover (e.g. 10,11,12,13).
+​	The video frames to preview on hover delimited by a comma (e.g. 10,11,12,13).
 Warning ​	previewing too many frames causes performance issues.

 **`frame-speed`**